azizt24/makes-movie-app/README.md

 - MovieCard Component: A MovieCard component abstracts the display logic, enabling a concise iteration over movie data arrays for rendering within various views such as Home, Search Results, and Recommendations.

+## Authentication Flow

+- Streamlined Sign-In Process: Leveraging Google's authentication API, the app offers users a seamless sign-in experience, allowing them to access their personalized movie lists and preferences with minimal effort.

 ## Data Fetching and State Management
 - Optimized Data Queries: Utilizing react-query, the app efficiently manages server state with hooks that handle data fetching, caching, and state synchronization, providing a responsive and up-to-date user interface.